 In this case, the ester is usually named in the opposite way around from the way the formula is written.
-In this case, “ethanoate” part comes from ethanoic acid and the “ethyl” part comes from the ethyl group on the end.
+In this case, the “ethanoate” part comes from ethanoic acid and the “ethyl” part comes from the ethyl group at the end.

 Structure of Ester

 Esters feature a carbon-to-oxygen double bond that is also singly bonded to a second oxygen atom.
 The oxygen atom is further connected to an aryl or an alkyl group.
 They come in all shapes and sizes.
 They can have a form as small as that of allyl hexanoate like pineapple odour or as large as a long-chain triglyceride, like soybean oil.

 Uses of Esters

 Here are some other users of esters:

 - It is used as an organic solvent

 - Natural esters are found in pheromones.

 - Naturally occurring fats and oils are fatty acid esters of glycerol.

 - Nitrate esters, such as nitroglycerin, are used as explosive materials.

-- It is used to make surfactants E.g. soap, detergents.
+- It is used to make surfactants E.g. soap, and detergents.